heiskabeer/Rick-Morty-Character-Search-App/README.md

 This resource is designed to be user-friendly and easily accessible for anyone interested in learning more about the show's characters.

+My journey with this project began when I decided to hone my web scraping skills using API.
+But soon enough, I set a higher goal for myself - to leverage the scraped data and build a meaningful product.

-> Here is working live demo of the project: https://rickmorty.streamlit.app/
+> Here is a working live demo of the project: https://rickmorty.streamlit.app/

 ## How does the App Work?
 The app works by allowing users to input a search query based on a character's name, gender, status, or species.
 The app then performs a **fuzzy search** on the database and returns a list of character profiles that match the search criteria, including information such as name, status, gender, species, location, and the number of episodes a character has appeared in.